 Diversity & Equality

-PRESENTATIONACTIVITIESSURVEYCODE OF CONDUCTUSEFUL LINKS
+PRESENTATIONACTIVITIESSURVEYCODE OF CONDUCTUSEFUL LINKSARRIVING EN FRANCE

 The Diversity and Equality Group was born in 2021 out of the desire to create a favourable working environment within the ENS Geosciences Department regardless of gender, ethnic or social origin, religion, etc. It is composed of about twenty volunteer members representing the diversity of the department and proposes several actions to assess the situation in the department each year and to promote the adoption of good practices to promote equity and diversity.